This article was updated on September 4, 2024

 Stock Up On Candles In Time For Spooky Season

-So, the next time you light your favorite Kalamazoo Candle, remember that it might be acting as a guardian against mischievous spirits.
+The next time you light your favorite Kalamazoo Candle, remember that it might be acting as a guardian against mischievous spirits.
 These candles not only smell amazing but also serve as your tiny, unassuming bodyguards!